-On June 4, 2013, the Company completed an acquisition with Portage Pharma Ltd, incorporated in the British Virgin Islands on May 23, 2012, through exchange of shares as further explained later in this report.
+On June 4, 2013, the Company completed an acquisition with Portage Pharma Ltd, incorporated in the British Virgin Islands on May 23, 2012, through exchange of shares.
 The transaction was treated as reverse acquisition for accounting purposes.

-As a result, the selected financial data, presented below, represents financial data for the fiscal year 2014 and for the period from May 23, 2012 to March 31, 2013 relating to Portage Pharma Ltd., prepared in accordance with IFRS issued by IASB.
+As a result, the selected financial data, presented below, represents financial data for the fiscal years 2015 and 2014 and for the period from May 23, 2012 (date of inception) to March 31, 2013 relating to Portage Pharma Ltd., prepared in accordance with IFRS issued by IASB.
 Selected financial data for the earlier fiscal years are not presented since they related to Bontan Corporation Inc., which was an accounting acquiree under the reverse acquisition transaction.